AgoraIO/video-sdk-samples-android/Docs-Examples/sdk_quickstart/README.md

 5.  **Render video from a remote user in the channel**

-    When a remote user subscribes to the channel you display their video stream in the interface using the following `setupRemoteVideo` method:

     ``` java
     protected void setupRemoteVideo () {
         // Run code on the UI thread as the code modifies the UI